haunt98/posts-go/posts/2022-07-10-bootstrap-go.md

 - Hard to mock and test
 - Put all config in single place for easily tracking

+Also, be careful if config value is empty.
+You should decide to continue or stop the service if there is no config.

 ### Don't overuse ORM libs, no need to handle another layer above SQL.